SPOTLIGHT ON....... Real Bread and Food Co

-Tell me, how did you become a newsagent?
+Tell me, how did you first become interested in bread making?

 * * *

 Why not visit Vickie's website to discover more about her soughdough business?
 She really is a master baker and I personally would like to thank her for feeding us Froxfieldians throughout the covid pandemic with the most delicious mouthwatering loaves... the highlight of our week!